ranfysvalle02/vanilla-agents/README.md

 Crafting a generative AI *agent* doesn't require a mountain of complex libraries.
 With just a few well-placed lines of code, you can build a custom AI agent that can implement custom processes/workflows.
 This guide will equip you with the building blocks to forge your very own generative AI agent from scratch, giving you the freedom to experiment and innovate.

+The flow of operation is as follows: User Input -> Start Process -> Task Execution -> Tool Selection -> Complete Process -> Response.
+With just a few well-placed lines of code, you can take control and build a custom AI agent that bends to your will and can implement custom processes/workflows.

 ## Understanding Agent Abstraction

 Agent Abstraction is a design pattern that allows us to automate complex workflows.
 It involves the creation of an 'Agent' that can execute a 'Process'.
 A Process is a series of 'Tasks', and each Task can utilize a set of 'Tools'.